 Armed with the knowledge of the generic and specific benefits of Business Simulations - review your LDP to identify where a Business Simulator would make most sense.

 The benefits of Business Simulations in Leadership Development have been well researched and articulated.
 There are 2 different ways organizations use Simulations – Tactically or Strategically.
 There are pros and cons of each approach and a blended approach also has its merits.
 It is down to the specific organization to work out what is best for them.
-This article closes by suggesting a road-map to help organizations introduce Business Simulation games based on their specific needs and challenges.
-The road-map covers both main scenarios – Leadership Development Programme in place or not.
+We propose a simple road-map to help organizations introduce Business Simulation games based on their specific needs and challenges which works whether they have Leadership Development Programme in place or not.